-Southeast Asia's Grab in talks to buy into Uber's regional business: source
+Southeast Asia's Grab in talks to buy into Uber's regional business-source

 As part of the Southeast Asia deal, Uber will get a stake in Grab, said the source, who declined to provide financial details.

-Grab declined to comment on the Reuters story while Uber did not respond to Reuters’ queries.
+Grab and Uber declined to comment on the Reuters story.

 Though Uber expects to lose money in Southeast Asia, the company will continue to invest aggressively in the region, Uber CEO Dara Khosrowshahi said during a visit to India last month.